lobal efforts have failed to reach any of the 20 biodiversity targets countries set a decade ago, the United Nations has heard.

 The Covid-19 pandemic has applied increased urgency to these targets, demanding changes in the relationship with nature.

-The UN’s first ever Biodiversity Summit was held at the 75th General Assembly yesterday.
+The UN’s Biodiversity Summit was held at the 75th General Assembly on September 30.

 Speaking virtually, over 100 world leaders aim to stem the decline of the planet’s biodiversity, which has seen a 68% loss of vertebrates since 1970.